 Going beneath personality and behavior

 Although the Enneagram types have a strong influence upon personality and behavior, they are not directly about personality and behavior.
 Describing personality and behavior using the Enneagram types only offers possibilities for how someone might express type; what it might look like from the outside.
-Enneagram type is really pointing to something underneath that which I refer to as a core focus.
+Enneagram type is really pointing to something underneath that which can be thought of as a core focus.

 Core focus describes the internal experience of Enneagram type.
 Although we have access to all nine types of focus, we habitually use some types of focus more than others and one type of focus primarily.
 When seen as core focus instead of personality, Enneagram type is not who we are but a specific way of approaching life.
 The goal then is not to define ourselves in terms of personality but to see how our habit of focus limits us and how to move beyond that.